-Portable appliance testing (PAT) had been completed in accordance with good practice guidance in August 2014 and monthly visual inspections had been carried out thereafter.
+Portable appliance testing (PAT) had been completed in accordance with good practice guidance.
 PAT is the name of a process during which electrical appliances are routinely checked for safety.

 The practice stored small numbers of prescriptions pads for NHS treatment and each dentist correctly wrote out private prescriptions.
 There was a system for tracking the NHS prescription numbers at the practice for enhanced security.